How to Stand Up For What’s Right, Even When It Feels Intimidating

 Getty Images/iStockphoto

-You can’t fight every injustice or wrong in the world.
-Focus your energy on the issues that resonate most deeply with you and where you believe you can make a real difference.
-This will help you avoid burnout and ensure that your efforts are impactful.
+You can’t fight every injustice or wrong in the world without losing your mind.
+Focus your energy on the issues that resonate most deeply with you and where you believe you can actually make a real difference.
+If you try to argue about every single thing, people will eventually tune you out as a constant complainer.
+By being selective, you ensure that when you do speak up, people actually listen because they know you only make noise for the things that truly matter.
+This helps you avoid burnout and ensures that your efforts are impactful.

 6. Communicate assertively and learn to express your views confidently.